 Great Thai that comes highly recommended by the locals (better than the Katoomba Thai places).
 BYO with reasonably priced food.
 Open 7 days.

 A popular cafe in Leura for good reason.
 Great coffee and food.
 And cold drip if that’s your thing.
+Trendy and often full.